rbadillap/twitterstreaming/README.md

 > **Note:**

 > - If you see in the official documentation, there is another API to interact deeper with Twitter, to make searches, read user profile information or post tweets for example, called [REST API](https://dev.twitter.com/rest/public), which doesn't belong to this package due there is a lot of good clients [already written](https://dev.twitter.com/overview/api/twitter-libraries).
-> - In some cases the second argument `type` is not necessary.
+> - In some cases the second argument `type` won't be necessary.

-### How to define an endpoint
+#### How to define an endpoint

-Depending of the endpoint that you wants to work, you may define the type as well.
+Depending of the endpoint that you're going to work, you may define the type as well.
 For example, the Public Endpoint.

 > **See:** https://dev.twitter.com/streaming/public